 Selectman Rick Hartenstein said that while he is generally in favor of acquiring the property, he was concerned about using STEAP Grant money to do so.
 In the past, the town has gotten paving grants through the program, and given the current focus on paving, Hartenstein was not sure the Cumberland Farms property is the right use of potential grant funds, especially without a concrete plan.

 Arute suggested that the First Selectman consider writing a letter of intent.
-This would no commit the town to buying the property, but could help them understand if Cumberland Farms would be willing to negotiate on price.
+This would not commit the town to buying the property, but could help them understand if Cumberland Farms would be willing to negotiate on price.
 It would also provide a somewhat binding agreement, solving some questions about the grant.
 For instance, if the town were to apply for and receive grant money to buy the property without any commitment from Cumberland Farms, the company could then sell the property to someone else, raising many questions about what would then happen to the grant funds.

 Ultimately, Hartenstein and Morrison—Selectman Kurt Vail was absent—decided to table the discussion until later while continuing to explore options.
 Stay tuned.